bbolint/ceu_data_engineering_1/Term2/README.md

 All data are in millions of Euros in current prices and are seasonally adjusted.

 ## Data preparation and regression modeling
+The complete workflow in Knime is displayed in Figure 4:

 <p align="center">
 	<img src="png/knime_workflow_complete_labeled.png" alt="Complete Knime workflow" width="1000"/>